soy-charly/archinstaller/README.md

 ## 📝 **Notes**
 - The script **does NOT** ask for confirmation before formatting the disk.
-- To change partition sizes, edit `arch_installer.sh`.
+- To change partition sizes, edit `scripts/arch_installer.sh`.
 - For **bug reports or improvements**, open an **Issue** on the repository.

 ---